isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 ```

 You might be wondering whether there is an easier way to assemble these proofs.
-Unfortunately, there is no. It's not theoretically impossible by any means, but
+Unfortunately, there is not.
+It's not theoretically impossible by any means, but
 at time of writing, there is no automatic means of deriving these proofs.